nicklafarge/ece-570-course-project/README.md

 The ReplayBuffer implementation from SpinningUp is used almost directly in this project.
 This replay buffer class can be found in `DDPG/utils.py` and `TD3/utils.py`, and the original implementaiton is located at the top of [SpinningUp td3/td3.py](https://github.com/openai/spinningup/blob/master/spinup/algos/tf1/td3/td3.py).

 ### Tensorflow logistics
-Some tensorflow-specific code is caried over in various forms are sumamrized in the following list.
-I give the line numbers these refer to in the

-- Placeholder definition (`TD3/td3.py` )
-- Initializtion of target networks  (`TD3/td3.py` )
+Some tensorflow-specific code is caried over.
+In particualr, placeholder definition (`TD3/td3.py` Lines 284-289).
+Furthermore, I used SpinningUp's method for keeping track of which trainable variables belong to which network.
+They cleverly use tensorfows scopes to separate variables, and I use the same logic (though the organization is different so it appears in different places)

 ### Actor gradient computation